 - e.
-The project site is not located within the boundaries of an airport land use plan or within two miles of a public airport or private airport.
-The closest airport is U.S. Plant 42 which is located approximately 3.5 miles east of the project site on the east side of the Antelope Valley Freeway.
-Therefore, no impacts would occur. - f.
-The traffic generated by the proposed project is not expected to block the roadways and improvements that have been conditioned as part of the project would ensure that traffic operates smoothly.
+The proposed project is not located within an airport land use plan or within two miles of a public/private airport.
+The nearest airfield, General William J. Fox, is located approximately three miles north of the project site.
+Therefore, no safety hazards for people residing in the project area would be anticipated and no impacts would occur. - f.
+The traffic generated by the proposed project is not expected to block the roadways.
+Improvements that have been conditioned as part of the project would ensure that traffic operates smoothly.
 Therefore, the proposed project would not impair or physically block any identified evacuation routes and would not interfere with any adopted emergency response plan.
 Impacts would not occur. - g.
 The surrounding properties are vacant land and single-family residences.
-It is possible that these lands could be subject to grass and building fires.
-The project site is within the service boundaries of Los Angeles County Fire Station No. 84, located at 5030 Avenue L-14, which would serve the project site in the event of a fire.
+It is possible that these lots could be subject to grass and building fires.
+The project site is within the service boundaries of Los Angeles County Fire Station No. 130, located at 44558 40th Street West, which would serve the project site in the event of a fire.
 Therefore, potential impacts from wildland fires would be less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Χ. HYDROLOGY AND WATER QUALITY.
-Would the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? Х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in substantial erosion or siltation on- or off- site Х ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site Х iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff х iv) Impede or redirect flood flows Х d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? х e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? Х a.
-The project site is not located in the immediate vicinity of an open body of water or in an aquifer recharge area.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact X. HYDROLOGY AND WATER QUALITY.
+Would the project: a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?
+X b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin?
+X c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in substantial erosion or siltation on- or off- site X ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site X iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff X iv) Impede or redirect flood flows X d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
+X e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?
+X a.
+The project site is not located in an area with an open body of water or in an aquifer recharge area.
 The proposed project would be required to comply with all applicable provisions of the National Pollutant Discharge Elimination System (NPDES) program.
 The NPDES program establishes a comprehensive storm water quality program to manage urban storm water and minimize pollution of the environment to the maximum extent practicable.
 The reduction of pollutants in urban storm water discharge through the use of structural and nonstructural Best Management Practices (BMPs) is one of the primary objectives of the water quality regulations.
 BMPs that are typically used to management runoff water quality include controlling roadway and parking lot contaminants by installing oil and grease separators at storm drain inlets, cleaning parking lots on a regular basis, incorporating peak-flow reduction and infiltration features (grass swales, infiltration trenches and grass filter strips) into landscaping and implementing educational programs.
-The proposed project would incorporate appropriate BMPs during construction, as determined by the City of Lancaster Public Works Department.
+The proposed project would incorporate appropriate BMPs during construction, as determined by the City of Lancaster Development Services Department.
 Therefore, impacts would be less than significant.